 If one electron needs a certain energy to accelerate it up to the drift velocity, then surely the same energy would accelerate another electron in the same way?
-Then we have up to 4 times the energy in the field, but have only put in twice as much, so we have gained energy from nowhere!
+Then we have up to 4 times the energy in the magnetic field, but have only put in twice as much, so it appears that we have gained energy from nowhere!
 Unfortunately this is not so.
 If we start with two electrons at rest, one ahead of the other, and accelerate them both to the same velocity, keeping the separation constant, then the following electron feels a repulsive force from the field of the leading charge.
 At rest this is equal and opposite to the force on the leading electron from the field of the following charge, so no additional energy would be needed to overcome these forces if they remained equal and opposite during acceleration.
 There is, however, the time delay to take into account.
 The field experienced by the following electron is determined not by the current position of the leading charge, but by its position at an earlier time, because of the finite velocity, c, at which changes in the field travel.
 For constant velocity the two forces are still equal and opposite (because of the second term in the field equation mentioned earlier).
 But, for acceleration the following electron experiences a field produced by the leading electron at an earlier time when it was further back, so the field is greater, and in opposition to the acceleration.
 The leading electron experiences a reduced force from the other electron which was further away at the earlier time.
-The two forces no longer balance and there is a net force in opposition to the acceleration, and extra energy must be put in to overcome this, and hopefully this accounts exactly for the extra magnetic field energy.
+The two forces no longer balance and there is a net force in opposition to the acceleration, and extra energy must be put in to overcome this, to account for the extra magnetic field energy.

 Incidentally, this mechanism was proposed to account for the inertial mass of the electron in the classical theory.
 The idea is that in an electron of non-zero size each part of the electron would exert a force on every other part, and the resulting imbalance in opposition to acceleration would account for the inertial mass.
 There are problems with the classical theory of the electron, but the principle just described is valid for groups of individual electrons as in our transmission line problem.